medea/medea/README.md

 ### medea.sync(callback)

-Performs an fsync operation on the data file.
+Performs an fsync operation on the active data and hint files.

 ### medea.close(callback)

-Closes the database.
+Closes Medea.

-### medea.listKeys()
+### medea.listKeys(callback)

-Returns an array of all the keys in the database.
+Returns an array of keys from the key-value store.

+`callback`: A function that takes two parameters: an error and the array of keys.

 ### medea.mapReduce(options, callback)

 Experimental.

-Ad-hoc map-reduce queries over the database.
+Ad-hoc map-reduce queries over the key-value pairs.
 The query results are not indexed.
 A more robust map-reduce implementation will be provided in the near future.

 See `examples/map_reduce.js` for an example.